ngokevin/ngokevin.com/src/_posts/074_feed.md

 collection of apps that can contain accompanying descriptions or images.
 Many-to-many relationship with Apps.
-- Feed Items - a wrapper around Feed Elements containing metadata (region, category, carrier) that helps determine to whom the Feed Element should be displayed to.
+- Feed Items - a wrapper around Feed Elements containing metadata (region, layout:, carrier) that helps determine to whom the Feed Element should be displayed to.
 Many-to-many relationship with Feed Elements.

 This meant [three ES queries overall][threequery] (and 0 database queries).
 I